lgblgblgb/USBasp/Readme.txt

 	http://www.fischl.de/usbasp/
 	usbasp.2011-05-28.tar.gz
 	Original/official firmware
+	Readme-original.txt contains the original Readme of the project Changelog-original.txt contains the original Changelog of the project

 Step 2:

 	https://github.com/stefanbeller/USBasp
 	Original firmware was imported to a Github respository by Stefan Beller.
 It was then modified/extended by him, key features:

 	* Missing "const" keywords at "PROGMEM" directives to allow to compile the source with newer avr-gcc versions (older ones seems to ignore